What's a food bank?

 Examples of the types of food being destroyed are:

-The product is received from a variety of sources including Feeding America, formerly America's Second Harvest.
-After careful inspection the food goes to non-profit agencies such as food pantries, soup kitchens, areas experiencing a disaster such as tornado or flood, senior citizen nutrition sites, programs serving hot meals to senior citizens and invalids, neighborhood outreach programs, day care programs, supplemental and emergency relief programs and others, such as camps for handicapped or under-privileged children, rehabilitation programs, and children's homes.
+The product is received from a variety of sources including food drives, local grocery retail stores, food manufacturers, local farmers, USDA commodities, and Feeding America.
+After careful inspection the food goes to non-profit agencies such as food pantries, soup kitchens, programs serving hot meals to senior citizens, neighborhood outreach programs, day care programs, supplemental and emergency relief programs, summer feeding sites, rehabilitation programs, after-school programs for children, and areas experiencing a disaster such as tornado or flood.